Into native seas: Europeans encounters an Indigenous ocean

 Hear Toeolesulusulu Damon Salesa speak at the annual Founder lecture, marking the date that the Turnbull Library opened to the public in 1920.
-Dr Salesa is a prizewinning scholar and Associate Professor of Pacific Studies, University of Auckland and will speak about indigenous Pacific histories in this year of Tuia Encounters 250.
+Dr Salesa is a prizewinning scholar and Associate Professor of Pacific Studies, University of Auckland and will speak about the complexity of Indigenous Pacific histories.

 The Friends of the Turnbull Library will provide refreshments after the lecture.